Update for August 2019

 Willamette Pass Resort is closed for the ski season.
 Check the conditions report for updates heading into next winter.

 Hoodoo Ski Area is now closed for the season.
 Check the Mountain & Lift Status for the latest updates.

 Mt.
-Ashland has closed for the season.
+Ashland has closed for the season, check the calendar for summer events.
 Check in on the Mountain Report for updates.

 Cooper Spur Mountain Resort is now closed for skiing, snowboarding and tubing.
 Follow the Cooper Spur website for updates.

 Summit Ski Area is closed for the ski season.
 Check the resort homepage for updates on summer operations.